johannes-jansson/projects/_posts/2018-07-21-hand-wiring-lets-split.markdown

 A microprocessor has loads of different input and output pins.
 Some are analog and some are digital.
-Mechanical keyboard switches only need digital pins (switches are either in or off, never 42 %) but since analog pins can be used for reading digital signals that's nothing we need to worry about.
+Mechanical keyboard switches only need digital pins (switches are either on or off, never 42 %) but since analog pins can be used for reading digital signals that's nothing we need to worry about.

 There are some hard exceptions that I've found: